McGlash/Employee_Database_Analysis/README.md

 #### Data Analysis

-Conducted a number of queries.
+Conducted a number of [queries](EmployeeSQL/queries.sql) to explore data.

 ### Analysis